ad-aures/castopod/docs/src/index.md

 Each of these solutions differ from one another, you may compare with the [list of features](#features).

-That being said, there are two main differences with any other podcasting
+That being said, there are two main differences with other podcasting solutions:
-solution:

 - Castopod can be self-hosted and is the only solution that allows you to keep full control over what you produce.
 Also, as it is open-source, you can even